 In Luke 10:38-42, we find an interesting story in the life of Jesus about a distracted person.
 He is visiting in the home of Martha and Mary.
 As many would expect, Martha is busy carrying out the responsibilities that a hostess was expected to do for guests (probably cooking, cleaning, and the like).
 However, her sister Mary was sitting down at the feet of Jesus.
-What is Mary doing there?
-Listening to Jesus.
-Martha was busy with housework while Mary was sitting at the feet of Jesus, listening to Him teach.
+Listening to Him.
 Who was distracted, Martha or Mary?

 A simple, yet profound truth found in this humble yet powerful story is this: spending time with God and seeking His wisdom is to be one of the high priorities of life for a faithful disciple of Jesus Christ.
 Once we are saved, our most important goal in life is to faithfully and diligently run after God.
 Just, how do we do that?
 You run after God, by sitting at His feet every day.